Stu Rasmussen

 Stu Rasmussen (September 9, 1948 – November 17, 2021) was an American politician.
-He became the nation's first openly transgender mayor when he was elected as the mayor of Silverton, Oregon in November 2008.
+She became the nation's first openly transgender mayor when she was elected as the mayor of Silverton, Oregon in November 2008.

-He had previously been elected twice in the 1990s as mayor of this Willamette Valley community, before coming out as transgender.
-He was also three times a member of the city council.
-He was assigned male at birth, identified as a man, preferred masculine pronouns, had breast implants, and had a feminine gender expression.
-He sometimes went by the name Carla Fong.
+She had previously been elected twice in the 1990s as mayor of Silverton before coming out as transgender.
+She was also three times a member of the city council.
+Stu described herself as a "gender anarchist", and used both he/him and she/her pronouns.
+She sometimes went by the name Carla Fong.

 Rasmussen unsuccessfully ran for a seat in the Oregon House of Representatives in 1994 as an independent, and a seat in the Oregon State Senate in 1996 as a Democrat.
-He ran for the House again in 1998 as a Democrat, losing with 41% of the vote.
+She ran for the House again in 1998 as a Democrat, losing with 41% of the vote.

 In 2013 a musical about Rasmussen, Stu for Silverton, premiered at Seattle's Intiman Theatre.

 Rasmussen, a self-described fiscal conservative and social liberal, served as city councilor until January 2009.

-He co-owned Silverton's 1936 Palace Theater, which shows first-run movies, since 1974.
+She co-owned Silverton's 1936 Palace Theater, which shows first-run movies, since 1974.

 Rasmussen died from prostate cancer on November 17, 2021, at the age of 73.